-10 Pterosaur Facts from the New Exhibit at the American Museum of Natural History
+10 Pterosaur Facts from AMNH's New Exhibit

 For a long time, scientists didn't know much about pterosaurs; it was tough to even find fossils of the creatures, since only a tiny fraction died in places where their bones could be preserved.
 But now, the time is ripe for an exhibition of pterosaurs, says Mark Norell, chair of the American Museum of Natural History's Paleontology Division.
 "We've learned a lot recently about pterosaurs," he tells mental_floss, "and nobody's ever done an exhibition before."